Bangladesh Premier League: 2025 (11th edition)

-In the opening match, Fortune Barishal beat Durbar Rajshahi by 4 wickets at Sher-e-Bangla National Cricket Stadium, Dhaka and Mahmudullah was player of the match.
+In the opening match, Fortune Barishal beat Durbar Rajshahi by 4 wickets at Sher-e-Bangla National Cricket Stadium, Dhaka, and Mahmudullah was player of the match.

-Rajshahi have been dogged by financial problems from the start of this BPL.
-Local players hadn't received any payments prior to the start of the tournament as they are usually played 25% before the tournament starts.
-They boycotted a training session in Chattogram last month, while the overseas players boycotted a match.
+Rajshahi has been dogged by financial problems from the start of this BPL.
+Local players hadn't received any payments prior to the start of the tournament, as they are usually played 25% before the tournament starts.
+They boycotted a training session in Chittagong last month, while the overseas players boycotted a match.
 Burl and Haris eventually made themselves available to play and helped them stay in contention for a playoff finish, but they fell short on net run rate.

 In the final match, Fortune Barishal crafted the second-highest chase to win a final in men's T20 cricket, knocking off 195 against Chittagong Kings with three wickets and three balls to spare.
-And with that they had successfully defended their BPL crown, having come into this season as defending champions.
-The packed house at the Shere Bangla National Stadium in Dhaka was treated to Barishal captain Tamim Iqbal striking a rapid fifty, before Kyle Mayers did the running in the middle overs and Rishad Hossain's two sixes sealed things.
+And with that, they had successfully defended their BPL crown, having come into this season as defending champions.
+The packed house at the Shere Bangla National Stadium in Dhaka was treated to Barishal captain Tamim Iqbal striking a rapid fifty, before Kyle Mayers did the running in the middle overs, and Rishad Hossain's two sixes sealed things.

 2026 (12th edition)

-The Bangladesh Premier League 2026 will probably be played from 19 December 2025 to 16 January 2026 due to Bangladesh’s general elections and preparation deadlines which is supposed to be on February 2026.
-5 franchises are confirmed till now for BPL-2026.The Draft will take place on 17 November 2025.
+The 12th edition of the Bangladesh Premier League (BPL 2026) commenced on 26 December 2025, and is scheduled to conclude with the grand final on 23 January 2026.
+Organised by the Bangladesh Cricket Board (BCB), this season features a streamlined roster of six franchises—Noakhali Express, Dhaka Capitals, Chattogram Royals, Rajshahi Warriors, Rangpur Riders, and Sylhet Titans—competing in a double round-robin format followed by a four-match playoff stage.
+The tournament is being hosted across two major venues: Sylhet International Cricket Stadium and Sher-e-Bangla National Cricket Stadium in Dhaka.

+The tournament faced initial challenges, including the cancellation of a grand opening ceremony in Dhaka due to security concerns (replaced by a low-key event in Sylhet) and ownership changes for the Chattogram Royals just 24 hours before the start.
+Despite these hurdles, the league has maintained high viewership through platforms like T Sports and Nagorik TV.

+The final was held in Sher-e-Bangla International Cricket Stadium in Dhaka on 23 January 2026.
+In the final, Rajshahi Warriors won against Chattogram Royals by 63 runs.
+The final started after an electrifying opening ceremony.
+Rajshahi scored 174, losing 4 wickets, with Tanzid Hasan scoring a century.
+However, chasing this huge total, Chattogram was bowled out, scoring 111 in 17.5 overs.
+Rajshahi bowlers Binura Fernando and Hasan Murad took 3 and 4 wickets, respectively.
+Tanzid Hasan was the Player of the Match, and bowler Shoriful Islam was the Player of the Tournament, taking 26 wickets in the whole tournament.